 Once you click import, you'll be taken to a screen where you will select the method of importing, There are two ways to import publications to Activity Insight:

-- Create a BibTex from a reference manager or database; or
+- Create a BibTex file from a reference manager or database; or

 - Search a Third Party database and import directly from that database